cmdcolin/track_layout_benchmark/README.md

   may vary based on the approach
 - See if there are other references to algorithms like this from outside the bioinformatics-sphere (masonry layout in CSS?)

+## Note

+Feel free to provide any optimizations or PRs to this benchmark!